benjaminpaulalbrecht/benjaminpaulalbrecht/README.md

   - Machine Learning
   - Data Science
   - Python
-- 💞️ I’m looking to collaborate on project in most (if not all) industries
+- 💞️ I’m looking to collaborate on projects in most (if not all) industries
 - 📫 How to reach me ...
   - GitHub (here)
   - Email: benjamin.albrecht@protonmail.com